 What Is Composition in Photography?

-- Would I include two people or three people in the frame?
+- Should you include two people or three people?

-- Should I include a lot of the sky or a lot of the foreground?
+- Should you include a lot of the sky or a lot of the foreground?

-- Should I cut off a person’s limbs?
+- Should you cut off a person’s limbs?

 Why Does Composition Matter?

 By positioning elements in a specific arrangement, you affect the way the viewer experiences the resulting image.
 For instance, if you fill the frame with your subject, you’ll end up with a powerful, in-your-face image: